 The Northern Black Hills aren't as visited as the South, and I'm sure the residents there like it that way.
 Well sorry for them, the Northern Black Hills are absolutely outstanding.
 Ponderosa pine, Black Hills Spruce and Lodgepole make up most of the evergreen forest.
 Streams meander along the roadside in between limestone cliffs in Spearfish Canyon.
 Waterfalls such as Roughlock, Spearfish and Bridal Veil are just a few.
 Look up and you can see the caves in the cliffs, and natural springs.
 Remnants of mining operations hide in the lush greenery.

 You'll find the town of Spearfish charming and quaint.
 Quite the opposite of nearby Deadwood, the Wild West shoot-em-up town to the East.
 Keep exploring the Northern Black Hills and you'll find great hiking, photography and places to explore like Pathways Spiritual Sanctuary.
-The Northern Black Hills will restore you're soul, and give you some well deserved respite.
+The Northern Black Hills will restore your soul, and give you some well deserved respite.
 Enjoy the video!

 Only second in the world to the cheetah, the Pronghorn can hit speeds of 55 miles per hour.
 This makes it the fastest land animal in North America!
 These animals are beautiful and occupy areas all over Custer State Park, but their range is from Canada to Mexico.
 The Pronghorns closest living relative is the giraffe, and if you look closely at the face there is a family resemblance.
 On the Wildlife Loop in Custer you may have to look hard some days, but it's almost guaranteed to spot on of these amazing creatures.
 We're so lucky here in the Black Hills to have a variety of wildlife that can be seen on any given day!